 Baking on the autoimmune protocol is a necessarily creative endeavor, but I like to keep things simple.
-With the help of toasted carob for flavor, plantain, banana, and pumpkin for binding, and a few fall seasonings to add some depth, plus a creamy banana-avocado frosting, you might be thinking “this cake sounds weird”.
-But it’s everything you want in a cake.
-Moist, rich, decadent.
+With carob for flavor, plantain, banana, and pumpkin for binding, a few fall seasonings to add some depth, and a creamy banana-avocado frosting, you might be thinking “this cake sounds weird”.
+But it’s everything you want in a cake: Moist, rich, and decadent with just the faintest banana flavor.
 Give it a try and let me know what you think!